IrascibleBasil/pharis-mod-list/modlist.md

 Use the moved version of the plugin linked above for **Tamriel Rebuilt** compatibility.

-**Important: Use only the moved version or you will get two islands.**
+**Important Note: Use only the moved version or you will get two islands.**

 ### [Magical Missions](https://www.nexusmods.com/morrowind/mods/38773)
 Adds five new duties for members of the Mages Guild to Master Wizard Folms Mirel, in Caldera.